alsm6169/docker-learn/docker007/Readme.md

 * Verify output in MySQL Database
 **NOTE: This time using free app TablePlus to connect to database and checking contents**
 ![Log window](screenshots/03_TablePlus_DB_output.png)

+## Summary
+What we learned here is:
+- Create automated workflow using Airflow.
+- We built an application that runs daily (with Airflow scheduler) to fetch the end-of-day stock price of the input ticker (e.g. MSFT)
+- We store the results in file as well as in database
+- Starting, Stopping, Checking status of multiple docker-compose applications